SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 ---
-title: "You Need A Build System!"
+title: "Godot Devs: You Need A Build System!"
 description: "Wouldn’t it be nice if your jam game was automatically uploaded to Itch every time you committed to main?
 GitHub can do this, and this guide will make setting it up easy."
-# pubDate: "Apr 6 2025"
+pubDate: "Apr 6 2025"
 heroImage: "/images/you-need-a-build-system.png"
 ---